 Every year, Area Council designates $3,500 in the area budget to help parishes with the compulsory building inspection.
 (For more details, see the Church Property page.)
 Because they’re expensive, it’s good to be aware of when your parish will be next up for inspection, and budget accordingly.

 Parishes may apply for a $500 grant toward the cost of this inspection.
 To apply, send an email to Sue Willoughby at firstname.lastname@example.org, stating that you’ve had the inspection done on your church building and rectory (if applicable).

-In 2010, Area Council approved a motion to set aside $2,500 in the 2011 budget for bursary grants to support youth of our area entering into post-secondary education.
-In 2012, Area Council voted to increase the amount to $5,000.
+Every year, Area Council designates money for bursary grants to support youth of our area entering into post-secondary education.

 Application forms, along with an explanation letter, are sent out each spring to every parish in York-Scarborough.
 An email is sent to every parish in February or March, encouraging incumbents and priests-in-charge to share the information with qualified students in their parishes.